 If only, most lovely of all, I yield myself and am borrowed

-By the fine, fine wind that takes its course though the chaos of the world
+By the fine, fine wind that takes its course through the chaos of the world

 Like a fine, an exquisite chisel, a wedge-blade inserted;

 If only I am keen and hard like the sheer tip of a wedge

 The rock will split, we shall come at the wonder, we shall find the Hesperides.

 Oh, for the wonder that bubbles into my soul,

 I would be a good fountain, a good well-head,

 Would blur no whisper, spoil no expression.